qiboteam/qibo/doc/source/advancedexamples.rst

 Simulating noise with density matrices is memory intensive as it effectively doubles the number of qubits.
-Qibo provides an alternative way of simulating the effect of channels without using density matrices, by relying on state vectors and repeated circuit execution with sampling.
-Noise can thus be simulated by creating a normal (non-density matrix) circuit and repeating its execution as follows:
+Qibo provides an alternative way of simulating the effect of channels without using density matrices, which relies on state vectors and repeated circuit execution with sampling.
+Noise can be simulated by creating a normal (non-density matrix) circuit and repeating its execution as follows:

 .. code-block:: python